Top 10 Things To Do in Olympic National Park, Washington

 Hurricane Ridge

 An epic drive awaits you.
-Take Heart O’ the Hills Road up Hurricane Ridge, so you can see a mind-blowing panorama of Puget Sound and Mt.
+Take Heart O’ the Hills Road up Hurricane Ridge to see a mind-blowing panorama of Puget Sound and Mt.
 Baker.
-At the end of the road is a visitor center, where you can find several hiking trails that range from beginner level to challenging.
+At the end of the road is a visitor center, where you can find several hiking trails that range from beginner-level to challenging.
 For those looking for a mild trek, try the Cirque Rim Trail, bringing you to a coastal point where you can see Vancouver Island and San Juan Island.

 Address: Olympic National Park, WA